kunal-ucla/ucla-course-check/README.md

 ## I am scared to enter my UCLA credentials
 Your password is safe and is not sent anywhere - You can check the code yourself.
-With that said, if you still are skeptical about it, you can also use the public course listings link instead - in case of which you don't need to give your credentials.
+With that said, if you still are skeptical about it, you can also use the public course listings link instead - in case of which you don't need to give your credentials (you can type anything when asked for the credentials).
 You can browse for courses from [here](https://sa.ucla.edu/ro/public/soc) and get the link in a similar way as was mentioned above.
 The only downside being that the public site updates the slot openings every hour or more, while the one that we see after logging in is real time.